lechmazur/writing/README.md

 ## Updates
 - Nov 25, 2025: Major new version of the benchmark: V4.
 All new graders.
-GPT-5 Pro, Gemini 3 Pro, GPT-5.1, Claude Opus 4.5, Claude Sonnet 4.5, Grok 4.1, Kimi K2 Thinking, GLM-4.6.
+GPT-5 Pro, Gemini 3 Pro, GPT-5.1, Claude Opus 4.5, Claude Sonnet 4.5, Grok 4.1, Kimi K2 Thinking, GLM-4.6 added.
 - Sep 23, 2025: Grok 4 Fast Reasoning added.
 - Sep 9, 2025: Major new version of the benchmark: V3.
 See the section "What’s new in V3"